-But traditional or even "new" New Year prints were considered as insufficient or not modern enough.
+But traditional or even 'new' New Year prints were considered as insufficient or not modern enough.
 Already prior to the victory over the GMD, it was felt that the arts also had to address the audience of urbanites who were still unfamiliar with, and potentially hostile to, the Party.
 The Chinese leaders were convinced that Socialist Realism, as it had been practiced in the Soviet Union since the 1930s, was the best tool for this.
 The bright colours and the happy and prosperous atmosphere that radiated from Socialist Realism were seen as a continuation of the essential features of the New Year prints.
 In the period 1949-1957, many Chinese painters studied Socialist Realism in Soviet art academies and Soviet professors came to teach in Chinese institutions.

 During the Great Leap Forward (1958-1960), Mao insisted that the gloominess of 'pure' Soviet Socialist Realism was inappropriate now that enthusiasm ran high.
 Romanticism had to make the arts more visionary, to imbue the people with a spirit of self-sacrifice, hope and enthusiasm to overcome concrete obstacles.
 The effects that posters had on mobilising the work force convinced the propaganda workers of their usefulness.
 The hugely increased demands for art, however, created many opportunities for amateur peasant and worker painters.
-The 'official', or establishment artists who had been trained in the art academies considered these amateurs as talented, but not as true artists.
+The 'official' artists who had been trained in the art academies considered these amateurs as talented, but not as true artists.

 By 1962, Mao had been pushed out of the centre of power.
 His artistic policies were also dismissed.
-The idealistic and heroic images that had dominated the propaganda arts were replaced by more romantic visualisations of the good life that the people led under socialism.
+The idealistic and heroic images were replaced by more romantic visualisations of the good life that the people led under socialism.
 Quite a few 'pretty-girl pictures' featuring female beauties, without (hidden) political messages, were produced.

 The Cultural Revolution (1966-1976) saw the return of political elements in art.
-Art had to be revolutionized and guided by Mao Zedong Thought, its contents had to be militant and to reflect real life.
-Proletarian ideology, communist morale and spirit, as well as revolutionary heroism took precedence over style and technique.
 Every element of poster design was imbued with political symbolism, ranging from the use of colours to the exact placement of persons within a composition.
-Many of the posters produced in the early phases of the Cultural Revolution, often designed by Red Guards, clearly were made for local political or factional purposes.
-With their black, red and white colouring, which, although reminiscent of the block prints produced during the years the CCP found refuge in Yan'an, is unique for this period, they give the impression of having been produced as block prints.
+Many of the posters produced in the early phases of the Cultural Revolution clearly were made for local purposes.
+With their black, red and white colouring, which is unique for this period, they give the impression of having been produced as block prints.
 We shouldn't be fooled, however, by what looks like localised designs.
-Even for many of these 'spontaneous', 'local' posters, the central levels provided the examples and the few larger poster production units that were still functioning published posters in this vein.
+Even for these 'spontaneous', 'local' posters, the central levels provided the examples.3

-A Change of policy, a change of style
+A change of policy, a change of style

-Although the CCP continued to impose its image of society, an unprecedented liberalization in the arts and visual propaganda took place once Deng Xiaoping took over in 1978.
-The period ended the use of Socialist Realism as the sole principle of creation.
-Western visual elements made their way into China as a result of the opening-up of the country.
+Although the CCP continued to impose its image of society, an unprecedented liberalisation in the arts and visual propaganda took place once Deng Xiaoping took over in 1978.
+The period ended the use of Socialist Realism as the sole principle of creation.4 Western visual elements made their way into China as a result of the opening-up of the country.
 Posters served glimpses of a future crowded with spacecraft that were clearly modelled on the NASA Space Shuttle; high-speed bullet-trains; high-rise buildings; and highways with gridlocked cars.
 This science fiction has become reality in the urban consumer society that came about in the 1990s, with its Carrefour supermarkets and McDonalds franchises.